antoineco/aco-oracle_java/README.md

 ##Overview

-The oracle_java module allows you to install the Oracle JRE or JDK of your choice from the official RPM archives provided by Oracle.
+The oracle_java module allows you to install the Oracle JRE or JDK of your choice from the official archives provided by Oracle.

 ##Module description

-Oracle provides a RPM version of both its JRE and JDK for every Java release.
-These packages are available from the Oracle [Java SE Downloads](http://www.oracle.com/technetwork/java/javase/downloads/index.html) and Oracle [Java Archive](http://www.oracle.com/technetwork/java/archive-139210.html) pages.

-This module simply downloads the desired Java version and installs it on the target system.
-It is intended for systems which do not need to have several Java versions installed in parallel and for users looking for an easy way to update their Java environment.
+This module downloads the desired Java version from Oracle's website and installs it on the target system.
+On [RPM-based distributions](http://en.wikipedia.org/wiki/List_of_Linux_distributions#RPM-based) the RPM version will be used by default.
+On all other platforms a tar.gz archive will be retrieved and extracted.

+Java SE archives are available from the Oracle [Java SE Downloads](http://www.oracle.com/technetwork/java/javase/downloads/index.html) and Oracle [Java Archive](http://www.oracle.com/technetwork/java/archive-139210.html) pages.

-It currently supports all released versions from Java SE 6 on.
+This module is suitable for pretty much any Linux system.
+It currently supports all released versions from Java SE 7 on.

 ##Setup

 oracle_java will affect the following parts of your system:

 * jre/jdk package
-* 'java' alternative

 Including the main class is enough to install the latest version of the Oracle JRE.